Yutong-Ye/AutoNexus/README.md

 ```

-The 'POST' request add a new technician to the system, use the URL: http://localhost:8080/api/technicians/
+The 'POST' request adds a new technician to the system, use the URL: http://localhost:8080/api/technicians/

 To create a new technician:
 ```python